SIBHA22/Pizzas-Sales-Using-SQL/README.md

 # Pizza-Sales-Using-SQL
 This project aims to provide a comprehensive analysis of pizza sales data using SQL.
-By examining various aspects of the sales data, we can gain insights into sales trends, pr oduct performance, customer behavior, and operational efficiency.
+By examining various aspects of the sales data, we can gain insights into sales trends, product performance, customer behavior, and operational efficiency.
 This analysis can help inform strategic decisions for improving sales and operational processes.

 ## Primary Objectives